 Other spices traditionally sourced spices used commonly in Moroccan dishes are cumin, cinnamon, saffron, white pepper, and paprika.

 If you are looking for a mixture of ground spices, we recommend the Ras El Hanout, which is a blend of aromatic milled spices that is quite easy to prepare.
 It is sometimes just rubbed on fish or meat, or stirred into rice or couscous, but not used for everyday cooking.
 Ras El Hanout is Arabic with a literal meaning of “head of the shop,” which is an expression that also means “the best offering of the shop.”
 The recipes for ras el hanout differ but mostly include nutmeg, anise, cardamom, mace, ginger, cinnamon, turmeric, and various peppers.
 Some combinations can take up to 30 or more ingredients, though.
 Because of its liberal use in mrouzia – a lamb and honey meal with strong seasoning, ras el hanout is sometimes also referred to as mrouzia spice.

-Ras el hanout (literally translated as “head of shop), is also used to flavour dried fruit tagine, beef tagine, lamb tagine, vegetarian chickpea, beef, pumpkin chickpea, tomato soup, chicken shawarma, carrot tagine, and couscous.
+Ras el hanout (literally translated as “head of shop), is also used to flavor dried fruit tagine, beef tagine, lamb tagine, vegetarian chickpea, beef, pumpkin chickpea, tomato soup, chicken shawarma, carrot tagine, and couscous.
 It is tough to find the same version of ras el hanout blend in two different restaurants or families.
 When purchasing this spice in the souk, it is excellent that you sample to make sure that it is what you want or like.

 Taking a closer look at the most common spices used in Moroccan dishes: